There best way to get around in Nice depends on your stamina and if you have good walking shoes or not!

-You can take bus No. 5 from behind the Galleries Lafayette off of Place Massena, across from Tiger.
+You can take bus No. 5 from behind the Galleries Lafayette off of Place Massena, around the corner from Tiger.
 This bus will take you all the way up to Cimiez (and back).

 Taxis aren’t really the best way to get around in Nice.

 The only time I do recommend you use them is when you arrive at the airport and need to get into the city (centre-ville).
-It’s a flat rate of 32 euros.
-That’s a good deal.
+It’s a flat rate of 32 euros and a pretty good deal.

 Of course, you could take the tram into town, but there are many reasons why you could prefer a taxi.
-So you have a choice.
+Lots of luggage for example.

-Otherwise, within the city, if you really need to take a taxi, you just can’t hail one down in the street.
+If you need a taxi within the city, you just can’t hail one down in the street.